pedrotorreao/DSA/DataStructures/Disjoint Set/README.md

   return parent[A] = find_set(parent[A])
 ```

-This data structure is commonly used in the Kruskal algorithm to find the inimum Spanning Tree (MST) of a graph.
+This data structure is commonly used in Kruskal's algorithm to find the Minimum Spanning Tree (MST) of a graph.

 - [Kruskal's Algorithm](/Algorithms/Minimum%20Spanning%20Tree/Kruskal/README.md)
 - [Minimum Spanning Tree](/DataStructures/Graphs/Minimum%20Spanning%20Tree/README.md)